TrebledJ/trebledj.github.io/content/posts/cybersec/attack-of-the-zip/2024-02-04-attack-of-the-zip.md

     For a zip file application, you should ensure your code handles:
     - `..` (Zip Slip),^[Further, if the filename is decoded or gets fed to other servers, you should also handle URL encodings of `.` (`%2e`) and `/` (`%2f`), which are a common bypass against straightforward checks.]
     - symlinks (zip symlink attacks),
-    - potential uncompressed file size (esp. if your application targets end-users).
+    - potential uncompressed file size (especially if your application targets end-users).

 5. Adopt unit testing to verify your code works as intended.
 Add test cases against unintended situations.